Calumet County has two housing programs. The first is administered by the Appleton Housing Authority, the second is through Brown County.

 Todd D Mead, Senior Planner - Brown County

-In general, projects for CDBG-Housing funds may include:
+In general, CDBG-Housing Program funding options may include:

 - Zero-percent deferred payment housing rehabilitation loans to low- and moderate-income (LMI) owner-occupied households.
 Projects could include such actions as replacement of private on-site wastewater treatment systems or wells, new electrical or plumbing systems, lead paint or asbestos abatement, roof replacement, or any other rehabilitation deemed necessary to meet housing quality standard (HQS) inspection.
 This will be the primary point of emphasis for the program.

-- Zero-percent installment housing rehabilitation loans to owners of LMI renter-occupied units.
+- Zero-percent 5-year pay-back installment housing rehabilitation loans to owners of LMI renter-occupied units.

 Accessibility improvements such as wheelchair ramps and wider doorways for LMI households.